A Holiday Feast Of 'Fry Bread'? Yes, Please!

 Confession: I've turned into a last-minute holiday shopper.

-It wasn't always this way, I swear, but almost a decade of parenting has taught me that what a kid likes in June is most definitely not what a kid will like in December (Star Wars excepted, of course), so I can either waste money and save time, or wait till the last minute and waste slightly less money.
+It wasn't always this way, I swear, but almost a decade of parenting has taught me that what a kid likes in June is most definitely not what a kid will like in December (Star Wars excepted, of course), so I can either waste money and save time, or wait until the last minute and waste slightly less money.
 Whether it's toys or books, it's always the same, so I wait.
-I wait until the "may not arrive until after Christmas" warnings start coming, and then I panic, do a quick survey of what my kids are obsessed with RIGHT THIS SECOND, pull out the checkbook, and hope for the best.
+I wait until the "may not arrive until after Christmas" warnings start coming, and then I panic, do a quick survey of what my kids are obsessed with RIGHT THIS SECOND, pull out the checkbook and hope for the best.

 I know I can count on anything in Tui Sutherland's Wings of Fire series for my son, and Amy Krouse Rosenthal's latest utensil drama, Chopsticks, for my youngest, but my middle baby was a doozy this year.

 I'm holding a little black book in my hand.
 It's hardcover with an imprinted gold title on the front and the spine.
-It can't be more than 6 inches by 4 inches, and the text on its 313 pages (not counting the index) is tiny and dense.
+It can't be more than 6 by 4 inches, and the text on its 313 pages (not counting the index) is tiny and dense.
 I found my 7-year-old reading this book a few weeks ago, and she hasn't put it down since.
 It's not exactly a children's book.

 From the Deep Woods to Civilization